The Smart Export Guarantee: is it any good?

 Is the SEG any good?

-SEG tariffs also now have the potential to earn you much more than the FiT can.
-As of November 2024, the FiT pays 5.07p or 7.14p per kWh of exported electricity, depending on when your system was installed – well below what you can make on an SEG tariff.
+You can earn much more on an SEG tariff than on the FiT.
+As of January 2026, the FiT pays 5.25p or 7.39p per kWh for exports – well below what you can make on an SEG tariff.

 Smart Export Guarantee: FAQs